frimelle/markets-berlin/README.md

 ## Short Overview

-This is a website to get an overview on the regular markets in Berlin.
+This is a website to get an overview on the regular markets in Berlin by Charlie Kritschmar and Lucie-Aimée Kaffee.

 ### Dataset